What is Kratom?

 - increased appreciation of music

 - the pupils may become slightly constricted

-The effects from extremely high doses that go more than 15g mimic those caused by high doses of opioids.
+The effects of extremely high doses that go more than 15g mimic those caused by high doses of opioids.
 These include:

 - Extreme sedation